DanyelMorales/apidocwrapper/README.md

 # typescriptscaffolding
 - Just clone (or download as a zip)
 - execute ``npm install``
-- Star adding files to ./src
+- Start adding files to ./src
 - execute ``grunt run`` (to compile typescript and run your project)

 ## Global dependencies